pixelnest/pixelnest/installation/osx.md

 ### .ruby-version

 When you call `rbenv local x.x.x`, it creates a `.ruby-version` file in your current folder.
 If you type `rbenv versions`, you can see that the currently set Ruby is not your global one.

+### Change your global Ruby installation

+Install your favorite Ruby version.
+Then, set it with `rbenv global x.x.x`. **DO NOT USE** the default system installation of Ruby.
+Indeed, OSX needs ruby for certain tasks.
+If you override a gem, it may conflict with the system.
+That's why it's better to set another global ruby installation.